Mark 16.1-9.

 So… is there more?

-Like I said, Mark’s ending sucks.
-The women run away terrified, and say nothing to no one.
-Obviously they didn’t continue to say nothing to no one, for they obviously told somebody, ’cause that somebody told Mark.
+As I said, Mark ends abruptly, with the women running away terrified, saying nothing to no one.
+Obviously they didn’t continue to say nothing to no one, for they obviously told somebody, ’cause that somebody eventually told Mark, who put it in his gospel.
 So… what happened after that?
-Don’t leave us hanging!
+And yet Mark leaves us hanging.

-Anyway that brings us to the Short Ending.
+Anyway this brings us to the Short Ending.
 In the absence of a proper ending, some scribe tacked on the Short Ending, which you’ll find in the footnotes of most bibles.
-Basically the women pulled it together and told Peter; then Jesus showed up and send his students everywhere to proclaim the gospel.
+Basically the women pulled it together and told Peter; then Jesus showed up and sent his students everywhere to proclaim the gospel.
 Done.
 Amen.

 Like I said, it’s scripture.
 As we know from John and Matthew and Luke/Acts, the women did share the message with Peter, and Jesus did commission his apostles to spread the gospel.
 It’s not false.
-The only reason we go with the Long Ending, or put the Long Ending in a more prominent place, is because we like it more.
-But this doesn’t mean the Short Ending isn’t just as valid and true—and just as inspired by the Holy Spirit.
+The only reason the Long Ending is usually included, or treated as if it’s the only ending to the gospel, is because we like it more.
+But this doesn’t mean the Short Ending isn’t just as valid, true, and inspired by the Holy Spirit.

 Christians have asked me,“Which one should we put at the end of Mark?”
 And I say: Why not both?
 After all, we have four gospels.
 We can have four records of the acts and teachings of Jesus.
 We can’t have two endings for Mark?
 Please; the more the better.